 All adds and class section changes must be completed during the first week of each quarter.

 Students are responsible for making any changes in their registration by the University’s designated deadlines.
 This is done online through CAESAR during the first week of each quarter.
-Students are charged a $30 fee for late registration after the posted add/drop deadlines in a given quarter.
 It is also the student’s responsibility to obtain a permission number for any classes needing instructor permission to enroll.
 The course instructor should be contacted for permission numbers.

 Students are responsible for dropping their own courses when necessary.
 Courses are dropped through CAESAR and must be done before the drop deadline (typically the end of week six each quarter).
 Check your registration online before the drop deadline to ensure you have enrolled in the correct courses.
 Incorrect registration in a course not dropped by the deadline will result in an F in that course.
 Note: The Registrar’s Office will not add or drop a course in your schedule past the deadline.